 After all, the success of a company is reflected in the final products that are delivered to the clients.
 With RPA, a business sees a direct increase in quality but also in speed as the bots can work non-stop.
 Faster service with better products is the ideal scenario for any customer and company alike.

-In the perspective of the employer, RPA also comes in handy when lowering churn.
+From the perspective of the employer, RPA also comes in handy when lowering churn.
 Over time, automation will reduce the number and speed at which you hire human resources.
-Thanks to RPA, the business workforce will be smaller, more effective, and satisfied.
+Thanks to RPA, the business workforce will be smaller, more effective, and more satisfied.

 Last but not least, all of the above HR benefits create an indirect yet valuable effect of making an organization more attractive, facilitating hiring for prospective employees.